Matt Welke wants to volunteer 2018-10-23 07:17:22 -0400

 We have never been closer to getting ranked ballot elections in Toronto.

-We need your support, and your dollars, to fund a campaign entirely run by volunteers.
+To do this work, we rely on your support and your dollars.
+Our campaign is a grassroots endeavor and we are run entirely by volunteers.
 If you can donate today, you can help ensure Toronto's voice reaches council as they decide if our next election will be another fear-based campaign about vote-splitting, or an issues-focused campaign where we can vote for the candidates we want.

-For everyone interested in making Toronto’s elections more fair, friendly, diverse, and inclusive, June 7, 2016 was a great day, but there is still much work to be done.
+For everyone interested in making Toronto’s elections more fair, friendly, diverse, and inclusive, the results of the 2018 election represent an important step forward.
+But we're not done yet and there is still much work ahead of us.

 With great appreciation,